rivie13/GameRecMLProject/PLAN.md

 2. **Game metadata** (from Store API):
    - Genres (Action, RPG, Strategy, etc.)
+   - Tags (More descriptive labels when using user generated tags from SteamSpy)
    - Categories (Single-player, Multiplayer, Co-op, etc.)
    - Review sentiment (Positive/Mixed/Negative)
-   - Metacritic score
+   - Metacritic score (not avaliable?)
-   - Release year
+   - Release year (not used currently, but can be in future)

 **Recommendation logic**:
 1. Identify user's "loved" games (50+ hours played)